Revised November 16, 2018

 - 4) American Physical Therapy Association.
 Coalition for Patients’ Rights. http://www.apta.org/AM/Template.cfm?Section=News_and_Info&TEMPLATE=/CM/ContentDisplay.cfm&CONTENTID=31549 (Accessed Apr.
 10, 2007)

-- Each table should be typed on a separate sheet of paper also with double-spacing, and should include a brief explanatory title above the table.
+- Each table should be typed on a separate sheet of paper, and should include a brief explanatory title above the table.
 Specify all units.
 Measurement results should be reported as the mean and standard deviation (SD), written as mean ± SD.
 Use no more decimal places than necessary.
 Lines in Tables must be kept to a minimum.
 Use lines only at the top and bottom of the Table.
-Do not include t values, F values, or ANOVA etc. of statistical results in Tables.
-Use asterisks to denote significant results only; do not write ‘ns’ for not significant.
+Do not include p values, t values, F values, or ANOVA etc. of statistical results in Tables.
+Use asterisks to denote significant results only (*p<0.05, **p<0.01, ***0.001); do not write ‘ns’ for not significant.

 - Tables should be created by Microsoft Excel® or Microsoft Word® and saved with extention “.xls” or “.doc” before submission.
 (Tables created by Microsoft PopwerPoint® will not be accepted.)

-- Figures should be in black ink on heavy white paper with special attention paid to clarity.
+- Special attention to clarity should be paid to figures.
 A separate sheet of paper should be used for each figure legend.
 Do not include figures unless it is absolutely necessary.
 Do not include bar graphs, pie charts, line charts, correlation charts, etc. When including pictures of patients, make sure to blindfold their eyes.
 If permission has been obtained, note it in the Acknowledgment.
 Write as Fig. 1, Fig. 2 except at the beginning of the sentence.

 - The approximate location of each table or figure in the text should be indicated in the margin.